tile-dev/tile-dev.github.io/docs/dev/projects.md

 ## Project Development

-You can develop your Tile project using all of the included compoentnw - we provide Python-based interfaces and wrappers around all of them for easy use within your code.
+You can develop your Tile project using all of the included components - we provide Python-based interfaces and wrappers around all of them for easy use within your code.

-You can write all your your Data Applciation code and tasks using [Datapane](https://github.com/datapane/datapane)'s View framework - Tile will look for a Datapane Application within `app.py` and use it (Datapane also has great notebook support so will also look for notebooks called `app.ipynb`).
+You can write all your your Data Application code and tasks using [Datapane](https://github.com/datapane/datapane)'s View framework - Tile will look for a Datapane Application within `app.py` and use it (Datapane also has great notebook support so will also look for notebooks called `app.ipynb`).
 You can find more from the [Datapane Application docs](https://docs.datapane.com).

 Tile also builds upon several other components that you can use from your Python code, you can find their documentation on their specific pages, including